raspberrypilearning/pick-your-favourite/en/step_5.md

 --- /code ---

-Make sure you are using **your** class names not the ones in the example.
+Make sure you are using **your** class names, not the ones in the example.

 --- /collapse ---